QuickBooks E-News for Small Business

 • Have a complete written supporting documentation for each financial transaction.
 Do not allow accounting to rely continuous verbal assurances from the employees who hold supervisory positions.

 A ripe environment for fraud is when an opportunity arises that can be rationalized by the employee who has additional outside pressure or incentive to respond to that opportunity.
 So keep the guard up with watchful eyes, always evaluating - is there opportunity? is there financial pressure or gain? is the employee content?.
+Set the tone at top executive level of honesty.
+Review periodically what areas of your business could be vulnerable to fraud, set policy and procedures, communicate to employees what is expected of them and then monitor to make sure policies and procedures are being followed.
+If possible have employees switch procedures on a irregular interval, making cover-up more difficult.
 Don't wait for signs of fraud to grab your attention.
 Doing so could mean significant loss of income to the company Create proactive fraud policies that include procedures to aggressively seek out fraudulent conduct and insist that these procedures be conducted at regular intervals.
+Doing so means you will reap the benefit of accurate financial statements from which you can make prudent business decisions, mistakes will be detected and the ramification of those mistakes minimized.

 How can I print vendor telephone numbers and vendor contact information on my purchase orders?